Basics

 Sentiment analysis tools

 There's a plethora of tools available, each tailored for different requirements.
 Some tools are designed for specific industries, while others are more general-purpose.
-Many of these tools leverage advanced models, making it easier for users without a deep technical background to extract meaningful insights from textual data.
+Many of these tools employ advanced models, making it easier for users without a deep technical background to extract meaningful insights from textual data.
 The qualitative data analysis software ATLAS.ti, for example, includes a sentiment analysis tool to automatically code data.

 What are the current challenges for sentiment analysis?